 To protect the trail and adjacent slopes, the District contracted an engineering consultant to produce construction plans for streambank stabilization in three key areas along the river and trail.
 The work consists of excavating eroded streambank, and installing rock bank protection, granite cobble and stone placement, and wetland plugs, as well as all necessary site restoration.

 The project was awarded in fall 2020, and construction started shortly afterward.
-Final planting will be completed in Spring 2021.
+Final planting will be completed in summer 2021.

 The project will be funded through the Forest Preserve District’s yearly appropriated construction and development funds.